Illumina/PlatinumGenomes/README.md

 aws s3 cp s3://platinum-genomes/2017-1.0 pg2017 --recursive
 ```

+To download without AWS credentials, add the `--no-sign-request` flag.
 You can also explore the bucket and download individual files with this [S3 bucket display](https://illumina.github.io/PlatinumGenomes/).

 ### wget

-If you don't have AWS credentials, you can use `wget` or similar with the [file URIs in this repo](files/), e.g.:
+Alternatively, use `wget` or similar with the [file URIs in this repo](files/), e.g.:

 ```bash
 wget -xi files/2016-1.0.files